dprint/dprint/docs/overview.md

 type CtorOf<T> = new (...args) => T;
 ```

-See the `TypeScriptConfiguration` interface in the [type declarations](https://github.com/dsherret/dprint/blob/master/packages/dprint-plugin-typescript/lib/dprint-plugin-typescript.d.ts) for more info.
+See the `TypeScriptConfiguration` interface in the [type declarations](https://github.com/dsherret/dprint/blob/master/packages/dprint-plugin-typescript/lib/dprint-plugin-typescript.d.ts) and search for options that begin with the word "space" to see all the possibilities.

 ### `"arrowFunctionExpression​.useParentheses"`